CalCedar has a multi-generational family history in the pencil industry as a technical leader and market innnovator

 At this time members of the 3rd generation of the Berolzheimer family assumed leadership at CalCedar and within just a few years also at Duraflame.
 These transitions lead to a significant re-evaluation of the various businesses and restructuring of the company’s global supply chain and manufacturing operations over the next several years.
 Ultimately, the decision to close U.S. based pencil slat manufacturing in Stockton, CA in favor of a new facility located in Tianjin, China.
 In June 2001, Tianjin Custom Wood Processing, Co.
 Ltd, a wholly owned subsidiary of CalCedar (which formerly produced Basswood window slats for P&M), processed its first CalCedar® brand Incense-cedar and EcoSlat® Basswood pencil slats in China.
 By April 2002 all pencil slat production had been transferred from California to China initiating a new era of global manufacturing strategy for the company.

 Subsequently the remaining Stockton, CA firelog manufacturing operations and all remaining administrative and technical support for the firelog business were transferred from CalCedar to the Duraflame organization.
 This enabled both the slat and firelog business segments to focus independent resources on their respective markets.
 Duraflame now operates as a fully independent company within the Berolzheimer family ownership group, and continues to innovate new products including entry into firestarters, charcoal, matches and other heating and cooking fuels and related products.
-Meanwhile CalCedar’s businesses have continued to evolve over the past 10 years with some of the following key developments
+Meanwhile CalCedar has continued to evolve over the past 20 years with some of the following key developments:

-• In fall of 2005 e-commerce sales on eBay were initiated for US consumers and in 2008 the old Incense Cedar Institute Pencil pages website established in the mid 1990s was re-launched as Pencils.com Store and online Pencil Community to further expand awareness of wood cased pencils and build a following among pencil enthusiasts appreciating.
-During this period the Palomino graphite pencil range began to develop a following among fans of the discontinued, but well loved Eberhard-Faber Blackwing 602 pencil.
+• In 2008 the old Incense Cedar Institute Pencil website established in the mid 1990s was re-launched as Pencils.com.
+An e-commerce store and online Pencil Community, Pencils.com was designed to further expand awareness of wood cased pencils and build a following among pencil enthusiasts.
+During this period, the Palomino graphite pencil range began to develop a following among fans of the discontinued but well loved Blackwing 602 pencil.

-• Responding to growing interest among enthusiasts in Palomino pencils and repeated requests for a duplication of the Blackwing pencil’s unique eraser and ferrule the Company is able to secure rights to the Blackwing brand name and introduces the Palomino Blackwing in the fall of 2010 with the Palomino Blackwing 602 model in mid 2011 to increasing publicity and positive reviews.
-Marketing of the product focuses on use of the latest social networking and promotional tools and the broad range of creative users and the unique story of the Blackwing pencil and it’s many famous users.
+• Responding to growing interest among enthusiasts in Palomino pencils and repeated requests for the revival of the Blackwing pencil, Cal Cedar secures the rights to the Blackwing brand name and re-introduces Blackwing pencils in the fall of 2010.
+Marketing of the product focuses on use of the latest social networking and promotional tools and the broad range of creative users and it’s many famous users.